adamschonewille/phys408OpticalCavity/LabNotebook.md

 The laser is not actually perfectly monochromatic (single mode), so the different photons have slightly different integer wave-paths inside the cavity.
 This explains why the 0,0 mode carries the most power because none of those photons are being diffracted away, out of the cavity.

-Given your observations, answer the following questions:
-1. Does the long or short cavity have more visible transverse modes?
-Why?
-Hint: What is the size of the beam at the M2 mirror?
-You can determine this both experimentally (i.e., look at it) and theoretically (i.e., calculate the beam radius at the position of M2 given what you know about the cavity).
 2. Why do you see multiple peaks that repeat periodically, rather than just one?
 Which cavity mode likely corresponds to the largest transmission peak?
 3. Why do different transverse modes occur at different cavity lengths?